About arc42

 Game Engine |

-Implements the core mechanics of the Game of Y, handling move validation and AI strategies, leveraging Rust for high performance.
-Located in |
+Implements the core mechanics of the game of Y, handling move validation and bot move selection.
+Located in the /gamey directory. |

 MongoDB |

-Database used to store the user data and game information and history. |
+Database used to store user data and player statistics. |

 6. Runtime View